eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_wan_tcp/ds_wan_tcp.rst

 ------------------------------

 Once the XML configuration files have been included in the workspace, create a new file named ``Dockerfile`` and paste the following code.
-It contains the required commands to assemble a docker image based on Vulcanexus jazzy.
+It contains the required commands to assemble a docker image based on Vulcanexus kilted.
 That includes some dependencies, and the recently created XML configuration files.

 .. literalinclude:: /resources/tutorials/core/deployment/ds_wan_tcp_tutorial/Dockerfile